 - bricks and mortar capital projects for colleges, universities, and private/public school education;

 - multi-year grants for operating funds.

 The Foundation’s fiscal year is on the calendar year.
 The Board of Trustees meets throughout the year to fulfill its responsibilities in approving grants for nonprofit organizations.

-All organizations requesting grants are subject to a review process that includes an initial interview with staff, submission of an application, a possible site visit, and approval by The Memorial Foundation’s Board of Trustees.
+All organizations requesting grants are subject to a review process that includes an initial interview with staff, submission of an online application, a possible site visit, and approval by The Memorial Foundation’s Board of Trustees.
 For additional information, please see How to Apply, Decision Process, and Grant Performance Evaluation.